 Structural and design changes that your teammate in Design mode makes (e.g., adding and removing elements, changing layouts, tweaking styles) will not automatically sync live.

 When the site design and/or structure has changed, you’ll see a yellow indicator at the top of the Designer indicating that your Design mode teammate has made changes.
-To incorporate these changes and continue working with the most up-to-date version of the site, save your work and refresh the project to continue working.
+To incorporate these changes and continue working with the most up-to-date version of the site, save your work and refresh the site to continue working.

 Oftentimes, you or your teammates will need to move from Edit mode to Design mode to work on the structure of your site’s design.
 To switch from Edit mode to Design mode, you can request control from your teammate in Design mode.